strongloop/tracing-example-app/README.md

 ./start
 ```

-> The [`start` script](start) starts the application using Strong PM, sets the
+> This script starts the application using Strong PM, sets the number of running
-number of running instances to 1, and starts arc with the tracing feature.
+instances to 1, and starts StrongLoop Arc.

 You will see the "StrongLoop Arc Sign In" page.